DevlessTeam/dv-android-sdk-1.0/README.md

         String email = "abigailobeng@gmail.com";
         String password = "passwordOne";

-        devless.signUpWithEmailAndPassword(email, password, sp, new Devless.SignUpResponse() {
+        devless.signUpWithEmailAndPassword(email, password, sp, new SignUpResponse() {
             @Override
-            public void OnSignUpSuccess(String s) {
+            public void OnSignUpSuccess(Payload payload) {
-              /*
+                //SignUp is Successful
-              Toast a success message and checkout the payload or just do what you want with the payload or simple write your logic here which is what you wan to happen when user successfully sign up
+                //Toast a success message and checkout the payload or just do what you want with the payload
+                //or simple write your logic here which is what you wan to happen when user successfully sign up
-              */
-              Log.e("EmailPassSignUpSuccess", s);
+                //Lets just toast our payload

+                Log.e("==SignUpResponse==", payload.toString());
             }

             @Override
-            public void OnSignUpFailed(String s) {
+            public void OnSignUpFailed(ErrorMessage errorMessage) {
-              /*
+                //signUp Failed
-              Toast a failure message and  or simple write your logic here which is what you want to happen when user sign up fails
+                // Toast a failure message and  or simple write your logic here which is what you
-              */
-                Log.e("EmailPassSignUpFailure", s);
+                // want to happen when user sign up fails

+                Log.e("==SignUpFailed==", errorMessage.toString());
             }
         });
 ```